pauarge/docker-ml-image/README.md

-# Docker image for ML
+# Docker image for Machine Learning

 This is a simple Docker image for running Jupyter Notebooks in any platform to do ML-related tasks in Python.
 It is an Ubuntu-based image with Python 3 installed and the usual suspects: tensorflow, keras, numpy, scipy, etc.